-Experiments were conducted, with the above dataset, in order to evaluate the recognition performance of the proposed method.
+Experiments were conducted in order to evaluate the recognition performance of the proposed method.
 When all the gesture instances are used for both training and testing, the recognition rate is 100%.
 To evaluate the generalization capabilities of the proposed method the 10-fold cross validation strategy was used.
-In this case the average recognition rate was 93%. presents in detail the recognition percentages of each category.
+In this case the average recognition rate was 93%.

 In order to compare the results of our system with one of the most commonly used approaches in the literature we employed an HMM based classifier [7], training one HMM per gesture class.
-We used continuous left-to-right models and a mixture of 3 Gaussian probability density functions.
-During the decoding of a gesture it was tested against all models and the one with the highest log-likelihood value was selected as the winner.
+We used continuous left-to-right models and a mixture of three Gaussian probability density functions.
+During the decoding of a gesture it was tested against all models and the one with the highest loglikelihood value was selected as the winner.
 The above described process produced an average recognition rate of 85%.